 By using pagination from the beginning, you'll have an easy time even when your project gets bigger and you move from hundreds to thousands of items.
 API responses may contain up to 2000 content items (including linked content).
 To check how many items you've got, see the

 Need paged navigation in your app?

 If you want to create a paged navigation that displays the total number of items, use the

-includeTotalCount parameter with your request.
-This will include the total count of items matching your query in the response.
-Keep in mind that using this parameter may result in slower responses because the API will need to calculate the items for every request.
+Keep in mind that using this parameter may result in slower responses because the API needs to count the items for every request.

 Retry what fails

 Due to the nature of the Internet, any request can fail to some underlying connection issues.
 It may also happen that the Delivery API denies your request because of rate limitation.
 If that happens, check the